 This does take a bit more time than a split test because you’re not running your options at the same time.
 With this testing type you will gain information on the subtle feature changes that affect conversions and that data will allow for your brand to make the most effective decisions for permanent design and layout changes.

-3 – Usability Tests Using Focus Groups or User Testing
+4 – Usability Tests Using Focus Groups or User Testing

-Results from a usability test can help save time and money by giving you feedback before you’ve spent more time completing the project.
+Results from a usability test can help save time and money by giving you feedback before you’ve spent more completing the project.